 A pair of water-repellent hiking shoes offer more versatility than waterproof shoes because they are mostly made of leather, treated canvas, vinyl, and nylon.
 These materials, when coated with water-repellent compounds provide enough protection against water while keeping the feet cool and dry.

-Water-repellent hiking shoes questions and answers
+Men's and women's water-repellent hiking shoes questions and answers

 How do manufacturers determine the waterproofness of footwear?